mckaywrigley/ai-brainstore/README.md

 **3. Configure Settings**

-Create a .env.local file in the root of the repo with the following:
+Create a local .env file in the root of the repo with the following:

 ```bash
 OPENAI_API_KEY=YOUR_KEY_HERE # required